Bathroom Business: Healthy Poop Explained + Soba Noodles with Veggies and Easy Avocado Sauce

 For me, pooping twice a day is my minimum and three times a day is totally normal.
 I’ve been known to go four times a day, but that only happens on the second day of my period.
 Oh joy, poop talk and period talk in the same sentence.
 This is special.

 Hard, dry poop is a sign of constipation and loose, unformed watery poop is diarrhea.
-If it’s foamy or floating, it’s an indication that you aren’t absorbing fat like you should.
+If it’s foamy or floating, it’s an indication that you aren’t absorbing fat like you should be.

 If your poop is too hard, skip the animal based foods, fill up on plant foods, up your water intake and the problem should be taken care of within a couple of days.

 This is rare, but if you have hard poop and you’re already eating plant based, it’s because you aren’t drinking enough water.
-This is because soluble fiber absorbs water, so when you up your fiber intake you also have to up your water intake to stay hydrated and to avoid constipation.
+This is because soluble fiber absorbs water, so when you up your fiber intake, you also need to up your water intake to stay hydrated and to avoid constipation.

 Your poop should be medium to darkish brown.
 If your poop is white, grey or yellow, something is off.
 If you eat lots of beets or leafy greens, this will affect the color and it will be a bit darker.